 GREGORY Death of the civilian [published in Environment & Planning D: Society & Space 24 (2006) 633-38]

-This resulted in my current research project, Killing space, and here are two essays that explain some of its parameters (the original SSHRC grant application is here: KILLING SPACE):
+This resulted in my research project, Killing space, and here are two essays that explain some of its parameters (the original SSHRC grant application is here: KILLING SPACE):

-GREGORY Doors into nowhere PUBLISHED VERSION 2011 copy ‘“Doors into nowhere”: Dead cities and the natural history of destruction’, in Peter Meusburger, Michael Heffernan, Edgar Wunder (eds.), Cultural memories (Heidelberg: Springer, 2011) 249-81.
+GREGORY Doors into nowhere PUBLISHED VERSION 2011 copy ‘“Doors into nowhere”: Dead cities and the natural history of destruction’, in Peter Meusburger, Michael Heffernan, Edgar Wunder (eds.), Cultural memories (Heidelberg: Springer, 2011) pp. 249-81.

 My work on bombing intersects with a wider interest in ‘war at a distance’; I’ve started to explore this in my presentations under the general title “Deadly Embrace”, and here is a revised (but still highly compressed) version of part of the argument as delivered to the IGC in Cologne in August 2012:

-GREGORY Deadly Embrace IGC Keynote 2012
+GREGORY Deadly Embrace IGC Keynote 2012.

-Here are the slides for the first (and still preliminary) version of Gabriel’s map:
+Here are the slides for the first (and still preliminary) version of Gabriel’s map: cartography and corpography in modern war

-And finally – and largely outside the scope of any of these – here is the introductory essay I co-wrote with Noel Castree for Human geography (Sage, 2012):
+Finally – and largely outside the scope of any of these – here is the introductory essay I co-wrote with Noel Castree for Human geography (Sage, 2012):

 GREGORY and CASTREE Human Geography introduction